 - Submit all application materials to the Central Application Service for Physician Assistants (CASPA) including official transcripts for all institutions of higher education attended and three recommendations.
 All applicants are asked to read and adhere to the CASPA Professional Code of Conduct available on the CASPA web site.

-- International students must have their transcripts submitted for independent evaluation of equivalency by an acceptable credential evaluation agency found thru: www.naces.org.
+- International students must have their transcripts submitted for independent evaluation of equivalency by an acceptable credential evaluation agency.
+The preferred international service is World Education Services (WES).
+We will also accept an evaluation by a company found thru: www.naces.org.
 International students are also required to demonstrate English language proficiency as outlined in the Graduate Catalog.
 See Application Process and FAQs documents below for more information.

 - Preference will be given to candidates who can demonstrate a commitment to practice in primary care in rural or urban medically under-served areas.
 Candidates requesting this preference must do so in the form of a letter upload with their CASPA application.
 Applicants should include their rationale for the request along with documentation supporting the commitment to primary care practice in under-served communities.
 Documentation is best achieved by identifying and describing prior work or community volunteer experience.

 - As a part of the CASPA application, candidates will prepare an admissions narrative, which will be evaluated by the admissions committee and must be considered of graduate student quality.
 Candidates should use this narrative to explain why they are interested in becoming a PA and demonstrate that they have an in depth understanding of the PA role in the health care system.
 In addition, candidates are encouraged to use the CASPA narrative to explain any aspects of their application that may require clarification (e.g., gaps in education or work, etc.).

 - Health-care experience (voluntary or paid) or observational experience with a PA is not required, but highly recommended and considered by the Shenandoah University PA admissions committee.
 This will also be documented within the CASPA application.